marketcalls/openalgo/README.md

 ## License

-OpenAlgo is released under the MIT License.
+OpenAlgo is released under the GPL V3.0 License.
 See the `LICENSE` file for more details.

 ## Contact